trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 1. Log in to the ceph-master node: `ssh ceph-master`.
 2. Get root privileges: `sudo -i`.
 (You have access to the ceph CLI and rbd client.)
 3. To monitor space available on the cluster, use `ceph -s`.
 This returns the information: `space MB used, space MB allocated / space MB available`
-4. To monitor space allocated/available on volumes attached to kubernetes containers use `rbd du`
+4. To monitor space allocated/available on volumes attached to Kubernetes containers use `rbd du`.

 ### 2.2.
 Allocated space extension/reduction
 Watch your cluster capacity. *Never* let the cluster/volume for an OSD to reach full ratio.
 You can experience unexcepted errors if an OSD hits its capacity limit.